aurelia-ui-toolkits/aurelia-mdc-web/README.md

 | typography | Available | [View](https://aurelia-ui-toolkits.github.io/aurelia-mdc-web/#/typography) |

 #### WARNNING
-:exclamation: - Non-native, opinionated controls which will not be implemented in the original MDC but are required in most projects.
+:boom: - Non-native, opinionated controls which will not be implemented in the original MDC but are required in most projects.

 ## Browser Support